rjmatthews62/MooCoderPy/README.md

 ## Property Editing ##
 **Project-->Get Properties** Will load all the properties of an object into the "Properties" tab.
-* Double clicking will allow editing of the property.
+* Double clicking or Enter will allow editing of the property.
 * Simple types (String, Int, Float, Object) will be edited in a popup window.
 * More complicated types (Map, List) are edited in an edit window.
 The lists and maps are split into lines for ease of reading and editing.
 The extra lines will be removed on update.
 * Use  F5 to write the update back to the server.